howtographql/howtographql/content/backend/graphql-js/7-subscriptions.md

 </Instruction>

-As you can see, you added a new `Vote` type to the data model.
+As you can see, you added a new `Vote` type to the datamodel.
 It has one-to-many relationships to the `User` and the `Link` type.

 To apply the changes and update your Prisma GraphQL API so it includes CRUD operations for the new `Vote` type, you need to deploy the service again.